CommoDor64/Tweeder/README.md

 ### web3.js API
     In the KVV provided further documentation, we use truffle framework thus the syntax may vary if you don't use it.

-## misc:
-    - completely unsecure approach, users basically can try and delete ot edit others tweeds, the limitation is from the frontend not from the solidity code, which is risky.